blackavg/AspNeteCoreDocs/aspnetcore/grpc/loadbalancing.md

 * Implement `Resolver` to create a custom resolver and resolve addresses from a new data source.
 * Implement `LoadBalancer` to create a custom load balancer with new load balancing behavior.

+> [!IMPORTANT]
+> Client-side load balancing APIs are experimental.
+They can change without notice.

 ### Create a custom resolver

 A resolver: